Learn about the causes, symptoms, diagnosis, treatment, and pathology of Systemic Lupus Erythematosus.

 Out of these 11, 4 criteria are needed to make a diagnosis of SLE.

-In addition to the above 11 criteria, there are other tests that may help determine the involvement of various organs.
-The tests are chosen by the physician depending upon the patient’s presentation (signs and symptoms and medical history).
+In addition to the above 11 criteria, other tests may help determine the involvement of various organs.
+The healthcare provider may choose the tests depending on the patient’s presentation (signs and symptoms and medical history).
+Some of these include:

 - Blood chemistry panels